charmplusplus/charm4py/docs/pool.rst

 .. warning::

+    ``charm.pool`` is experimental,
-    ``charm.pool`` is experimental.
-It outperforms other Python frameworks, particularly when using an efficient communication layer like MPI, but the API and performance (especially at large scales) is still subject to change.
+    the API and performance (especially at large scales) is still subject to change.

+..
+TODO: better to show benchmarks: It outperforms other Python frameworks,
+..    particularly when using an efficient communication layer like MPI, but

 .. note::